jofas/blog/content/002-first-time-running/index.md

-soldiers not bowed by destiny or the memory of their ancient roots, stoically enduring and oblivious to my meagre existence, my peace and lucidity was only disturbed by innocent passers-by, their eyes and smiles and greetings telling me that they were unable to grasp the heroic deeds I had performed during the last twenty minutes.
+soldiers not bowed by destiny or the memory of their ancient roots, stoically enduring and oblivious to my meagre existence, my peace and lucidity was only disturbed by innocent passers-by, their eyes and smiles and greetings telling me that they were unable to grasp the magnitude of the heroic quest I set forth on not thirty minutes ago.
 I had to continue my journey, rejuvenated by resignation and a desire to flee pending judgement.

+% last section

+% reaching the god-forsaken playground (putting the finishing touches on the foolishness of the whole endeavour).

+% Way back (knees acting up but steady stride till hill)

+% Last two hundred meters sprinting to make the ridiculousness perfect

 % Describe what happened afterwards (calves, nose, body temperature, runners high)